Attack on Ukrainian nuclear plant triggers worldwide alarm

 “All the people who die from this day forward will also die because of you, because of your weakness, because of your lack of unity,” he said in a nighttime address.
 “The alliance has given the green light to the bombing of Ukrainian cities and villages by refusing to create a no-fly zone.”

-Russian forces, meanwhile, pressed their offensive in the southern part of the country but appeared not to have made as much progress Friday.
-Severing Ukraine’s access to the Black Sea and the Sea of Azov would deal a severe blow to its economy and could worsen an already dire humanitarian situation.
-There were also no changes in the north and the east where the Russian offensive has stalled, meeting fierce Ukrainian resistance.
+Russian forces, meanwhile, did not make significant progress Friday in their offensive to sever Ukraine’s access to the Black Sea and the Sea of Azov, which would deal a severe blow to its economy and could worsen an already dire humanitarian situation.
+There were also no changes in the north and the east, where the Russian offensive has stalled, meeting fierce Ukrainian resistance.

 A round of talks between Russia and Ukraine yielded a tentative agreement Thursday to set up safe corridors to evacuate citizens and deliver food and medicine.
 But the necessary details still had to be worked out.

-U.N.
-Secretary-General Antonio Guterres discussed the matter with Russian Defense Minister Sergey Shoigu on Friday morning, U.N. spokesman Stephane Dujarric said, adding that U.N. humanitarian officials are welcoming a Russia-Ukraine agreement on a plan that allows “for safety, dignity, and protection of civilians.”

-The U.N. human rights office said 331 civilians had been confirmed killed in the invasion but the true number is probably much higher.
+More than 840 children have been wounded in the war, and 28 have been killed, according to Ukraine’s government.
+A total of 331 civilians had been confirmed killed in the invasion, but the true number is probably much higher, the U.N. human rights office said.

 In Romania, one newly arrived refugee, Anton Kostyuchyk, struggled to hold back tears as he recounted leaving everything behind in Kyiv and sleeping in churches with his wife and three children during their journey out.